How To Paddle on a Surfboard

 Sprinting & Kicking

 Sprinting and kicking!
-It’s where experienced surfers get their final burst of speed, accelerating to try and catch the wave.
+It’s how experienced surfers get their final burst of speed, accelerating to try and catch the wave.
 Don’t be mistaken- sprinting and kicking aren’t always necessary.
 It usually happens at the final stages of catching a wave, when the surfer feels they need that extra speed to make it onto the wave.
 This occurs when 1. the surfer’s stroke rate increases and 2. they start kicking their feet.

 Sprinting

-Sprinting= more acceleration through stronger, faster paddle strokes.
+Sprinting = more acceleration through stronger, faster paddle strokes.
 To accelerate at the final stages of catching a wave, you must pull as much water backward as possible.
 Be aware- your technique should stay the same during this process.
 The main difference comes down to the frequency of the paddle strokes.
 When sprinting, these will increase the closer you get to catching the wave.

 Kicking

-Kicking= adds propulsion + reduces drag.
+Kicking = adds propulsion + reduces drag.

 Kicking water downwards will lift your body slightly higher on the wave.
 However, is always kicking necessary?
 Will you make the wave if you don’t kick?
 No. Kicking is only usually necessary if you find yourself in a critical situation, such as struggling to get onto a wave.